-Mankind’s search for peace has been evident throughout all of time.
+Mankind’s search for World peace has been evident throughout all of time.
 Many conflicts manifest through a striving to attain peace.
 Yet, the absence of peace has seemingly become the focus, instead of peace itself.

 The awareness of peace

 I used to believe that in order to find peace meant that I had to create a peaceful environment.
 I thought that peace was only in the world around me.
 So, I attempted to manipulate my surroundings.
 This worked, to a degree, until an inevitable distraction came along.

 It would occur to me often, that when I was in a quiet environment, the noisiest thing around was my own thinking mind.
 I didn’t realise, however, that the ceaseless mental chatter was leaving no ‘space’ for Peace to be apparent.